david4fox/whisper/README.md

 # whisper

-A project to convert video to text.
+A project to convert video(currently is only audio to text) to text.
 Then translate or summarize it.